 Is the only difference between the two types of mortgages the length of time you have to pay it off?
 Well, not exactly.

-Depending on what mortgage option you choose, there will be a domino effect on other aspects, such as the interest over the life of the loan, the total monthly payment, and the total number of mortgage payments.
-Choosing between 30-year or 15-year mortgage terms is about evaluating all the different factors to ensure that you’re making a home loan decision that you’re comfortable with.
+Depending whether you choose a 15-year mortgage or a 30-year mortgage, there will be a domino effect on other aspects, such as the interest over the life of the loan, the total monthly payment, and the total number of mortgage payments.
+This chart shows you a side-by-side comparison with the differences between a 15-year and 30-year fixed mortgage:

 Some of the key differences to note between a 15-year vs. 30-year mortgage include: